Parenting is a tough job, but single parenting is an even tougher challenge. With little or no income, many struggle for survival.

 Eligible SNAP participants are issued a Montana Access Card used to make food purchases at grocery stores and supermarkets, in lieu of paper food stamp coupons.

-Participants who are age 16 through 59 must register for work, and may be required to participate in a Food Stamp Employment and Training Program unless a specified exemption is met.
+Unless otherwise exempt, all participants ages 18—49 must register for work, and may be required to participate in a Food Stamp Employment and Training Program.

 WIC Program provides supplemental foods,1 nutrition education and referrals to health care, at no cost, to low-income pregnant, breastfeeding and postpartum women, infants, and children up to age 5 who qualify.

 To be eligible, you must be a resident of the state of Montana with income not exceeding 185% of the federal poverty guidelines; and be individually determined by a health professional to be at nutrition risk.

 As of September 14, 2017 all WIC participants will receive an eWIC card which can be used like a debit-card with a 4-digit PIN wherever Montana eWIC is accepted.

 Montana Medicaid is a health care coverage for low-income Montanans.
 Priority is given to those most in need — mostly uninsured children under age 18, pregnant women, disabled adults, as well as seniors.